wrdsb/cosmos/apps/flenderson-functions/README.md

 # flenderson-functions
-Azure Functions app for Flenderson, our HR system(s) API interface
+Azure Functions app for Flenderson, our IPPS API interface